 Tool: Track Cases of Reinfection.

-The duration of immunity after infection is not yet conclusively known (Iwasaki), since COVID-19 is a new infectious disease.
-Host factors likely play a significant role, including immune status, age, and severity of initial infection.
+The duration of immunity after infection is not yet conclusively known (Iwasaki).
+Relevant host factors may include immune status, age, and severity of initial infection.
 Studies documenting decay of IgG antibodies may underestimate immunity, since T-cell responses likely also play a significant role (Karlsson et al).

-- Patients with mild infection lose detectable antibodies more quickly but appear to have an immune memory that may allow them to rapidly produce antibodies again on re-exposure (Stephens et al).
+- Patients with mild infection lose detectable antibodies more quickly but may have an immune memory that allows them to rapidly produce antibodies on re-exposure (Stephens et al).

 - Longer term analysis of 2003 SARS-CoV-1 infection showed IgG and neutralizing antibody titers peaked at 4 months and diminished over a 3-year follow up period (Cao et al).
 In a cohort of 23 patients with a history of SARS-CoV-1 infection, specific IgG Ab to SARS-CoV-1 was undetectable in 91.3% of former patients after 6 years (Tang et al).